jlouis/combinatorrent/README.md

      with dynamic choice of which events may fire.

    - ["A Concurrent ML library in Concurrent Haskell" - Avik Chaudhuri, ICFP 2009](http://www.cs.umd.edu/~avik/projects/cmllch/)
-     The paper behind the CML library which HaskellTorrent uses.
+     The paper behind the CML library which Combinatorrent use.
 It describes a way to transform the first-order MVar and ForkIO structures of concurrent haskell into a higher order CML language by use of a clever matchmaking algorithm.

    - ["Supervisor Behaviour"](http://erlang.org/doc/design_principles/sup_princ.html)
      From the Erlang documentation.
 How the Erlang Supervisor behaviour works.
-The Supervisor and process structure of HaskellTorrent is somewhat inspired by the Erlang ditto.
+The Supervisor and process structure of Combinatorrent is somewhat inspired by the Erlang ditto.

 Source code Hierarchy